accordproject/cicero-template-library/src/latedeliveryandpenalty-eurodollar/text/sample-noforcemajeure_witheuro.md

 exceed 2% of the total value of the Equipment involved in late delivery.
 If the delay is more than 2 weeks, the Buyer is entitled to terminate this Contract.
 The conversion from EUR/USD shall be calculated at the time of the goods arrival and based on an agreed rate from a third party Oracle service.
+All Equipment values are based on {{fromCurrency}} and all penalty payments will be paid in USD at its equivalent amount in EUR.
+The conversion rate between the currencies is based upon "the prevailing exchange rate at a major United States bank".